NREL/PyDSS/Readme.md

-﻿# Welcome to the PyDSS Repository!
+﻿# Welcome to the pydss Repository!

 **PyDSS** is a high level python interface for **OpenDSS** and provides the following functionalities